MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/tutorial-migration-service-aurora-online.md

 ---
-title: "Tutorial: Migrate online from Amazon RDS for PostgreSQL using the migration service with the Azure portal and Azure CLI"
+title: "Tutorial: Migrate online from Amazon Aurora using the migration service with the Azure portal and Azure CLI"
-description: "Learn to migrate online seamlessly from Amazon RDS for PostgreSQL to Azure Database for PostgreSQL using the new migration service in Azure, simplifying the transition while ensuring data integrity and efficient deployment."
+description: "Learn to migrate online seamlessly from Amazon Aurora to Azure Database for PostgreSQL using the new migration service in Azure, simplifying the transition while ensuring data integrity and efficient deployment."
 author: apduvuri
 ms.author: adityaduvuri
 ms.reviewer: maghan